klauer/epics-sumo-mirror/doc/reference-sumo.rst

 build list
 ::::::::::

 This command lists the names of all builds.
 Options ``--sort-build-dependencies-first`` and ``--sort-build-dependencies-last`` can be used to change the order of the builds shown.
+The command shows only builds with state 'stable' or 'testing' unless option ``--all-builds`` is provided.

 .. _reference-sumo-new: